yam-finance/yam-protocol/README.md

 ```

 Given the nature of rebases interacting with Uniswap, it may be helpful to run a fork of mainnet in ganache.
 This also unlocks largest yCRV holders account for running tests.

+Make sure to have the latest `ganache-cli` to ensure tests run correctly.

 ```
 $ ganache-cli --fork <eth_rpc_url> --networkId 1001 --gasPrice 0x1312D00 -e 100000000000000000000 --gasLimit 12500000  --mnemonic="concert load couple harbor equip island argue ramp clarify fence smart topic" --max-old-space-size=8192 -u 0x0eb4add4ba497357546da7f5d12d39587ca24606
 ```